geoserver/geoserver/doc/en/user/source/community/gsr/usage.rst

 CORS support also needs to be enabled on the server.
 Without these settings, it will attempt to use JSONP, which may not be as well supported.

-For information on enabling CORS in GeoServer, see [here](http://suite.opengeo.org/docs/latest/sysadmin/cors/index.html).
+For information on enabling CORS in GeoServer, see `here <http://suite.opengeo.org/docs/latest/sysadmin/cors/index.html>`_.

 Web Mercator Spatial Reference
 ------------------------------